eth-brownie/brownie/docs/interaction.rst

     1. The :ref:`console<console>` is useful for quick testing and debugging.
     2. :ref:`Scripts<scripts>` allow you to automate common tasks and handle deployments.
-    3. :ref:`Tests<tests-intro>` help to ensure that your contracts are executing as intended and do not contain any bugs.
+    3. :ref:`Tests<tests-intro>` help to ensure that your contracts are executing as intended.

 .. _console: